jamescasipong/Touch-Me-Not-2D-RPG/README.md

 ## Overview

-**Touch Me Not** is a captivating 2D RPG game inspired by the novel *Noli Me Tangere*.
+**Touch Me Not** is a Filipino 2D RPG game inspired by the novel *Noli Me Tangere*.
 Dive into a rich, narrative-driven adventure where you complete quests, interact with intriguing NPCs, shop for essential items, and explore different chapters and worlds.

 ## Features